iestyn-lewis/dxpl/index.md

 ## How much is it?

- * Price is $139 USD.
+ * Price is $129 USD.
  * Shipping is $10 to the US.
- * Shipping is $35 outside the US, as long as USPS Priority Mail delivers to your location
+ * Shipping is $35 outside the US, as long as USPS Priority Mail delivers to your location.
+I must declare the full price of the item on the customs form, please do not ask me to mark it as "gift", etc.

 ## How can I get one?